ChommakornS/weather-classification/README.md

   - Feature extraction: All layers frozen except the last one
   - Fine-tuning: Last few layers unfrozen and retrained

+### Model Robustness Measures

+To address concerns about the high accuracy and potential overfitting:

+- **Regularization Techniques**: We applied dropout and weight decay during training to prevent overfitting
+- **Data Augmentation**: Training images were augmented with random rotations, flips, and color jitter to improve generalization
+- **Validation Monitoring**: Early stopping was implemented based on validation loss to prevent memorization of training data

 ## Dataset

 The model is trained on the [Weather Dataset](https://www.kaggle.com/datasets/jehanbhathena/weather-dataset) from Kaggle, which includes images of various weather conditions.
 For this project, we focus on four categories: